Extensions

 Building an extension

-An extension repo is structured like:
+An extension repo looks like:

 my-tok0-rules/